Muart-C/politico/README.md

      git checkout gh-pages
     ```

-4. Navigate the various pages on your web browser.
+4. Browse the various pages on your web browser.

 ## Contribution
 ---------------------------------